-The revolution in 1775 established that the colony of Virginia was independent from England.
-A state constitution was adopted by the Fifth Revolutionary Convention in 1776, the last of the conventions that served between the end of the House of Burgesses in 1774 and the establishment of the General Assembly in 1776.
+Virginia declared its independence long before the military success of the American Revolution was made clear at Yorktown in 1781.
+In 1776, the Fifth Revolutionary Convention (the last of the conventions that served between the end of the House of Burgesses in 1774 and the establishment of the General Assembly in 1776) adopted the first state constitution.

-Reinforcing the point that local governments are subordinate to state authority, the Virginia Supreme Court has adopted the Dillon Rule, based on the philosophy of Judge Dillon in Iowa.
-He considered local government to be easier to corrupt than state government, so it was wiser to place power in the state rather than local officials.
+Reinforcing the point that local governments are subordinate to state authority, the Virginia Supreme Court has adopted the Dillon Rule.
+Judge Dillon in Iowa considered local government to be easier to corrupt than state government; he chose to interpret the law so power was concentrated in state rather than local officials.

 The distinction between city and town was not significant, except in terms of civic pride, until after the Civil War and a new state constitution was adopted in 1869 under the leadership of Judge Underwood.
 By the 1902 Constitution, in a confusing evolution of case law and legislative practice rather than by any single act of the General Assembly, Virginia cities had become politically independent from surrounding counties.